 On the BIG day:

 – Give wedding rings to a member of the bridal party for safe keeping.

-- Introduce your wedding professionals/site managers to your emergency contact.
+– Introduce your vendors and site managers to your emergency contact.

-- Ensure final checks, including tips, are in envelopes and ready to be handed off to vendors/professionals.
+– Ensure final checks, including tips, are in envelopes and ready to be handed off to vendors and professionals.

 – Eat, drink, and be married!

 In the weeks after the wedding:

 – Send thank-you notes.